Farama-Foundation/ViZDoom/doc/Gymnasium.md

 # Gymnasium wrappers

-Installing ViZDoom with `pip install vizdoom[gymnasium]` will include Gymnasium wrappers to interact with ViZDoom over [Gymnasium API](https://gymnasium.farama.org/).
+Installing ViZDoom with `pip install vizdoom` will include Gymnasium wrappers to interact with ViZDoom over [Gymnasium API](https://gymnasium.farama.org/).

 These wrappers are under `gymnasium_wrappers`, containing the basic environment and